Published: November 27, 2020

 November 27, 2020

-Ever since we were young, we expected to someday find our true romantic partner and live out our happily ever after.
+Have you ever wondered "will I ever find love?"
+Ever since we were young, we expected to someday find our partner and live our happily ever after.

-While it could be true for some people, for most of us, it can seem like nothing is further from the truth; we go through multiple partners, become jaded, and wonder, “Will I ever actually find love?”
+While it could be true for some people, for most of us, it can seem like nothing is further from the truth.
+We go through multiple partners and become jaded, or never meet anyone in the first place that we can see ourselves building a life with.
+Do you ever find yourself asking these questions?

 If you feel that way, you are not alone.
+In fact, you may have already got used to accepting you will never find love.
 Finding love is difficult, simply because modern dating can be ambiguous and confusing.
 There is a popular idea of what “true love” is, and that idea does not always conform to what happens in real life.

 Perhaps the first question on everyone’s minds is—why is it so difficult to find love?